SunnyTong2019/google-books/README.md

-# Google Books Search
+# Google Books
-Google Books Search is a React-based app.
+Google Books is a React-based book search app.

 On Search page, the app will query books via the Google Books API and display books based on user searches.